openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-The operators '+' and '-' are the *additive operators*:
+The operators '+' and '-' are *additive operators*:

 .. code-block:: abnf